-Our aim at Linlithgow Academy is to promote positive mental health for staff and young people.
-We use a range of approaches; specialised and targeted aimed at vulnerable pupils and we also highlight and promote key national and world-wide health events as part of our school calendar to raise awareness.
+We use a range of approaches; universal, specialised and targeted and we also highlight and promote key national and world-wide health events as part of our school calendar to raise awareness.
+Through nurturing and trauma informed approaches, we aim to be as proactive as possible, rather than reactive.
 As a result of ever decreasing resources and increasing demands on these, it is important to reflect on the support that can be offered in school, by staff, links with outside agencies and the promotion of these to young people, their parents/carer and staff, as well as proactive approaches that can be accessed initially.

-The Policy Aims to
+The Strategy Aims to

-- > Promote positive mental health for all staff and pupils - Increase understanding and awareness of common mental health issues - Highlight and promote key national and world-wide events - > Alert staff to early warning signs of mental ill health in both young people and their colleagues - > Provide support and training to staff working with young people with mental health issues - > Provide support to pupils and staff suffering mental ill health and their peers and parents/carers
+- ➤ Promote positive mental health for all staff and pupils through nurturing and trauma informed approaches - ➤ Increase understanding and awareness of common mental health issues, reducing stigma and discrimination - ➤ Highlight and promote key national and world-wide events - Alert staff to early warning signs of mental ill health in both young people and their colleagues - > Provide support and training to staff working with young people with mental health issues - Provide support to pupils and staff suffering mental ill health and their peers and parents/carers - ➤ Work with parents, carers, families and a range of partners and the wider community to support the wellbeing needs of our young people and staff

-Prevalence of Mental Health and Emotional Wellbeing
+Key areas of concern prevalent to Mental Health and Emotional Wellbeing